 Information on Band Brakes: Drum and Band Type (Band Brakes Page) Pictures of brake bands, drums, cables and hardware.
 Brake band installation instructions.

-Information on Disc Brakes: Mechanical disc and rotor type (Disc Brake Page) Disc brake adjustment instructions, parts breakdown of common mechanical disc brake caliper assembly, caliper assembly maintenance info., instructions for replacement of disc brake pads and parts pictures.
+Information on Disc Brakes: Mechanical disc and rotor type (Disc Brake Page) Disc brake adjustment instructions, parts breakdown of common mechanical disc brake caliper assembly, caliper assembly maintenance information, instructions for replacement of disc brake pads and parts pictures.

 A helmet that fits properly for each rider.